phonegap-build/docs-en/3.0.0/introduction/upgrading_2_9_to_3_0.md

         </widget>

 It's recommended that you get familiar with using the config.xml.
 It improves the extensability of PhoneGap Build by allowing users to configure various aspects of the app such splash screens, icons, and plugins.
 You can view the documentation here: Configure Your App.

 ### Include Core APIs

 Once you have a config.xml you will need to include all the core APIs required by your application.

 To do so include a `<gap:plugin />` tag for each API, for example, if your app uses the accelerometer include the following.

         <gap:plugin name="Accelerometer" value="org.apache.cordova.core.Accelerometer" />

 If you fail to include an API your application may crash, we're currently working on making the experince as smooth as possible.

 ### Non-Core APIs

+Like core apis, non-core plugins need to be added via a config.xml.
+For information related to non-core plugins please visit the <a href="https://build.phonegap.com/plugins" target="_blank">PhoneGap Build Plugins repo</a>.